larabatman/annotation_of_eukaryotic_genome/README.md

 Run 01c_run_clade_plots.sh

 It produces a series of histograms of LTR pair identity on the x-axis, for both Copia and Gypsy clades. y-axis shows counts per bin, capped at 8 (there might by more copies in total).
 An identity of 1.00 signifies very recent insertions, whereas LTR-RTs with identities below 0.95 signify older insertions.
 It is to be noted that quick cout reports showed 60 Copia and 85 Gypsy LTRs, but also 436 NA, which explains the empty space as many LTRs lacked a clade label.
-We can appreciate that, for our TE set, there are clear differences with Gypsy clades more present than Copia.
-Nonetheless, both show many clades (Ale, Ivana, SIRE and Tork for Copia, Athila, Reina, Retand and Tekay for Gypsy) with very recent insertions (identity at max 1.00) and less clades contained older insertions (notably Bianca for Copia and Retand, Reina and Athila for Gypsy, with identities between 0.85-0.90).
-This suggests that the accession's genome is not fixed, but rather ungoing TE-host dynamics, with lineage heterogeneity as shown by the difference in age and abundance profiles between Copia and Gypsy adn well as clades within them.
+We can appreciate that, for our TE set, there are clear differences with Gypsy elements more present than Copia.
+Nonetheless, both show many families (Ale, Ivana, SIRE and Tork for Copia, Athila, Reina, Retand and Tekay for Gypsy) with very recent insertions (identity at max 1.00) and less clades contained older insertions (notably Bianca for Copia and Retand, Reina and Athila for Gypsy, with identities between 0.85-0.90).
+This suggests that the accession's genome is not fixed, but rather ongoing TE-host dynamics, with lineage heterogeneity as shown by the difference in age and abundance profiles between Copia and Gypsy and well as families within them.

 #### Visualizing TE superfamilies across contigs
-Once EDTA has ran completely, the .mod.EDTA.TEanno.sum is outputed and gives indications as per the total TE content of our genome's accession. we can see that there is a total of 22528520 bp that are interspersed TEs which represents 15.14% of the genome (148809274 bp).
-The number of hits was 32572.
+Once EDTA has ran completely, the .mod.EDTA.TEanno.sum is outputed and gives indications as per the total TE content of our genome's accession.
+We can see that there is a total of 32572 TEs, which represents 22528520 bp or 15.14% of the genome (148809274 bp).
 These are all the TEs EDTA has masked for downstream analysis.

 The most abundant superfamily is LTR unknown category, which represent 6.29% of the total genome.
 Helitrons (3.21%) and Gypsy (2.05%) are next, followed by Copia (0.64%).
 This is consistent with previous LTR analysis showing a higher abundance of Gypsy clades compared to Copia.

-To visualize the distirbution of TEs across our contigs, we use the circlize R package.
+To visualize the distribution of TEs across our contigs, we use the circlize R package.
 The following wrapper scripts creates the FASTA indexation of our assembly such that it can be plotted through the R script 02b_circlize_te_density.R

 Run 02a_run_circlize.sh

-The output plots show slices representing the 10 longest scaffolds clockwise, where the ticks mark the Mb.
+The output plots show slices representing the 10 longest scaffolds clockwise, where the ticks mark Mbp.
 Stacked tracks or coloured rings represent a different TE superfamily.
-The height of a ring at a given position is its density in fraction of basis in that 100 kbo window annotated a superfamily, the taller the denser.
+The height of a ring at a given position is its density in fraction of basis in that 100 kbp window annotated a superfamily, the taller the denser.
 Density is relative per window and different rings are not normalized to the same maximum, so only shapes and peaks should be compared at given positions rather than absolute heights across tracks.
 We can clearly appreciate scaffold sectors where serveral rings flare together, some overlaps and differences between the different TE families distributions across the contigs.

 #### Clade-level classifiction based on protein domains
-Using TEsorter, we can refine our analysis on LTR-RTs Copia and Gypsy using the .mod.EDTA.TElib.fa consensus TE library file outputed by EDTA, which contains all the family representative with mxied classes of TE.
+Using TEsorter, we can refine our analysis on LTR-RTs Copia and Gypsy using the .mod.EDTA.TElib.fa consensus TE library file outputed by EDTA, which contains all the family representative with mixed classes of TE.

-The first step is to subset Copy and Gypsy squences to speed the TEsorter as well as avoid domains hits from non-LTR elements, and make clade calls interpretable.
+The first step is to subset Copy and Gypsy sequences to speed the TEsorter as well as avoid domains hits from non-LTR elements, and make clade calls interpretable.

 Run 03a_extract_copia_gypsy.sh

 This extract consensus sequences FASTA files for Copia and Gypsy superfamilies.

 Run 03b_tesorter_classification_count.sh

-Taking the Copia and Gypsy consensus FASTAS previously extracted from the EDTA's TE library, we run TEsorter Rexdb-plant to assign clade-level labels o those sequences.
-Then, we normalize heterogeneous TEsorter TSV into a TE/SUPERFAMILY/CLADE hierarchy table and map thes clade labels bock onto our genome-annotation GFF to count how many annotated elements fall into each clade.
+Taking the Copia and Gypsy consensus FASTAS previously extracted from the EDTA's TE library, we run TEsorter Rexdb-plant to assign clade-level labels on those sequences.
+Then, we normalize heterogeneous TEsorter TSV into a TE/SUPERFAMILY/CLADE hierarchy table and map these clade labels back onto our genome-annotation GFF to count how many annotated elements fall into each clade.
 The main run produces .rexdb-plant-dom-faa that contains annotated protein sequences that can be used for TE phylogenetic analysis, as well as rexdb-plant.cls.tsv that contains the actual classification of TEs into their classes, orders and families, among other files.
-Moreover, we parse these files to produce other useful TSVs like tesorter_all_class.tsv serving as master classification table, and count files: of conesnesus sequences per clade, per superfamily and clade pair and of annotated fenome elements per clade.
+Moreover, we parse these files to produce other useful TSVs like tesorter_all_class.tsv serving as master classification table, and count files: of consensus sequences per clade, per superfamily and clade pair and of annotated fenome elements per clade.

 This time, only 35 Gypsy clades and 26 Copia elements were found.
 Here, using the complete TEanno library gives a measure of abundance, whereas previous LTR library can tell about recency.

-#### Dating and estimatio of insertion age of TE
+#### Dating and estimation of insertion age of TE
 The age of a TE, which refers to the time of its insertion, can be estimated by measuring the divergence of its sequence from a consensus one, under the assumtion that copies of the same TE family originated from a single active element and that at the time of insertion, all copies are identical but over time, they accumulate mutations.
 The more divergent the copy becomes, the older it can be.
 For this, we are going to exploit the RepeatMasker's table of TE that were found in our genome by EDTA.